kyma-project/kyma/docs/kyma/12-07-bind-redis-service-to-microservice.md

 5. Select **Bind Application**.

-6. In the box that opens up:
+6. In the pop-up box that opens up:

     - Choose `order-service` from the **Select Application** drop-down
     - Choose **Set prefix for injected variables** and enter `REDIS_` in the box under the **Prefix namespace value** field.